SolidFuel/Arp/docs/USER_MANUAL.md

 compute the actual length.

-For the whole note values ('1/1', '1/1t', '1/1q') the length of the note is euqivalent to 4 quarters notes _not_ a bar.
+For the whole note values ('1/1', '1/1t', '1/1q') the length of the note is equivalent to 4 quarters notes _not_ a bar.
 So, if the time signature is 3/4, then `1/1` will last for longer than a measure.

 #### Bar Divisions